ushazzz/BloodConnect-UMLs/README.md

-# BloodConnect-UMLs
+BloodConnect UMLs

-BloodConnect UMLs A collection of UML diagrams for the BloodConnect system, including Use Case, Class, Activity, State Chart, Sequence, and System Sequence diagrams.
-This repository provides a clear visual overview of the system’s structure and workflows.
+A structured collection of UML diagrams created for the BloodConnect system.
+These diagrams visually represent the system’s architecture, workflows, and interactions.

+Contents:
+-Use Case Diagrams
+-Class Diagrams
+-Activity Diagrams
+-State Chart Diagrams
+-Sequence Diagrams
+-System Sequence Diagrams